 - Next step is to file and shape your nails.
 A nail cutter/trimmer/nipper can be used to cut your nails to the length and shape you want.
 We recommend cutting straight across and then with a nail file to buff out the corners – this method will help to avoid development of any ingrown toenails.

 - Avoid damage to your cuticles instead apply cuticle oil to help keep your cuticles soft and moisturized and prevent your nail polish from chipping.

 - Now it is time to massage and moisturize your feet with an unscented lotion to keep the skin hydrated and smooth.
 When you are massaging pay close attention to the areas which are sore.

 - Use the fingers of both hands to do strokes on the top of the foot and use your thumbs to do strokes on the bottom of the foot in a circular motion.

 - Use your thumbs to massage the arch of your foot – can use your knuckles for deep tissue penetration

 - Use the four fingers of one hand and run them into the four interspaces of the toes.

-- Finally, add some color to your feet – that is, your toenails.
-Be as creative as you want, make a design and use a bold color you always wanted to try.
-If you don’t like it or mess up you can always remove and try again.
+- Finally, to add some color to your feet: i.e., your nails.
+Be as creative as you want, make a design using a bold color you always wanted to try.
+If you do not like it or mess up, you can always remove and try again.